|Posted on June 1, 2015 at 2:25 AM|

 One of our latest papers has made the front cover of Current Zoology!!
 (That picture of the noisy miner bird opening a feeder on the bottom left of the cover was one of my little guys - happily released back to the wild after the study was finished!).

-In this paper we critique and challenge some of the basic assumptions that underpin research into human and animal cognition.Read Full Post »
+In this paper we critique and challenge some...Read Full Post »

 |Posted on May 7, 2015 at 1:55 AM|